 There was a nice mish mash of mushroom (at the lower end of my picture in the right), which my Vegan friends were simply thrilled to have.
 I liked it a lot as well.

 However, on our 2nd visit to this place, I learnt that it was more than some mushrooms.
-But I’d rather not spell the beans now Be right back – at least not before I leave South African boundaries.
+But I’d rather not spell the beans now – at least not before I leave South African boundaries.

 Venue – Tourism and Hotel Management Institute, Mafeking.